EricChristensen/CsvConverter/README.md

 technical people.
 This would definitely be out of the 6 hour scope I believe.
 Something that could have been inside the scope is refining the failed row logger.
 Another method, `validate` could be added to the converter interface.
 Currently, rows are only not converted if they cannot be converted, however, it would make sense to have additional cases where the input rows should not make it to the output row.
-Missing fields are converted just fine without error, but it would make sense to omit some of these from the output document.
+Some missing fields are converted just fine without error, empty strings are converted to empty strings, but it would make sense to omit some of these from the output document.
 For example an input row with an empty productId or productNumber may be converted just fine, but it might not make sense to include these in the output document.
 This would be a very logical thing to include in the converter interface.

 # Documentation of existing project
 This is a simple CSV converter.
 It is meant to convert a csv file formatted like: